AusDTO/dto-digitalmarketplace-frontend/CONTRIBUTING.md

 ```

 ### Pages
-Pages `extends Component`, do sub-routing, redux, and pass props to content components.
+Pages are classes, do sub-routing, redux, and pass props to content components.

 Ensure you handle sub route default.
 ```jsx